Miiike1/lean4-complete-ordered-fields/README.md

 * **Formalization Core:**
   * Formalization of ordered fields and completeness.
   * Complete proof of the uniqueness (up to isomorphism) of complete ordered fields.
+---
+## Mathematical Perspective

+Starting from the algebraic structure of a field and adding the least upper bound property, the project studies the uniqueness of complete ordered fields up to isomorphism by the construction of the isomorphism between two objects with the named properties using the rational numbers as the bridge between them.
+---

 ### 💻 Source Code
 The core mathematical development can be found in: